mlibrary/pride/README.md

 1. Edit the javascript files in `source/`.
 2. Build with `npm run build`.
-3. Test as appropriate.
+3. Test as appropriate, and load `SpecRunner.html`.
 4. Add and commit your changes, along with the built `pride.js`, `pride.min.js`, and `pride.execjs.js`.

-## Running tests

-Colin wrote some Jasmine tests.
-They're run in-browser iirc, you'd load `SpecRunner.html`.